Heart Valve Disease Clinic

 Our access to advanced cardiac imaging allows us to precisely evaluate valve structure and function, ensuring any decision regarding monitoring, intervention or heart valve surgery is based on detailed, high-quality information.

-• Your cardiologist will recommend a treatment plan based on the exact type and severity of your heart valve disease, the symptoms you are experiencing, and whether or not your condition is getting worse.
+• Your Mayo Clinic Healthcare consultant cardiologist will develop a personalised management plan based on the specific type and severity of your heart valve disease, the symptoms you experience, and whether your condition is progressing.
+Management options vary widely and may include:

-• Transcatheter aortic valve implantation (TAVI) procedures replace a narrowed aortic valve using a catheter inserted through a blood vessel, usually in the groin, without the need for open-heart surgery.
+• Transcatheter valve repair (TAVI) - Replace a narrowed aortic valve using a catheter inserted through a blood vessel, usually in the groin, without the need for open-heart surgery.

-• Percutaneous valve leak closure is used to seal leaks around or within a heart valve, helping to restore proper blood flow and reduce symptoms.
+• Percutaneous valve leak closure - Used to seal leaks around or within a heart valve, helping to restore proper blood flow and reduce symptoms.

 • Every patient’s condition is unique.
 That is why we design an individualised valve disease treatment plan built around your diagnosis, symptoms, lifestyle and long-term health goals.
 We consider not only the severity of your valve disease but also your overall health, activity levels and personal preferences.